Building Sustainable Worlds

 A rare and crucial perspective on Latina/o/x people in the Midwest, Building Sustainable Worlds reveals how expressive culture contributes to, and sustains, a sense of place in an uncertain era.

-About the AuthorTheresa Delgadillo is a professor of English and Chican@ and Latin@ Studies at the University of Wisconsin.
+About the AuthorTheresa Delgadillo is a professor of English and Chican@ and Latin@ Studies at the University of Wisconsin-Madison.
 She is the author of Latina Lives in Milwaukee.
 Ramón H. Rivera-Servera is Dean of and a professor in the College of Fine Arts at the University of Texas at Austin.
 He is the author of Performing Queer Latinidad: Dance, Sexuality, Politics.
 Geraldo L. Cadava is a professor of history and Wender-Lewis Teaching and Research Professor at Northwestern University and the author of The Hispanic Republican: The Shaping of an American Political Identity, from Nixon to Trump.
 Claire F. Fox is M.F.
 Carpenter Professor of English at the University of Iowa.
 She is the coeditor of The Latina/o Midwest Reader.

 "Building Sustainable Worlds is a transdisciplinary tour de force of Latinx Studies scholarship that captures the vibrancy, resiliency, diversity, and idiosyncrasy of Latinx expressive culture in the Midwest!
 This wonderfully curated collection of essays serves as an outstanding contribution to the new scholarship on the Latinx Midwest."--Louis Mendoza, author of A Journey Around Our America: A Memoir on Cycling, Immigration, and the Latinoization of the U.S.